venkys-io/Code-Blogs/Trees/Easy/BinarySearchTreeSearching/README.md

         return root;
     }

-    // Method to perform an in-order traversal of a BST static void inorder(Node root) {
+    // Function to perform an in-order traversal of a BST static void inorder(Node root) {
         if (root != null) {
             inorder(root.left);  // Traverse the left subtree